citusdata/citus_docs/installation/production_deb.rst

 **Ready to use Citus**

 At this step, you have completed the installation process and are ready to use your Citus cluster.
-To help you get started, we have a :ref:`tutorial<multi_tenant_tutorial>` which has instructions on setting up a Citus cluster with sample data in minutes.

-Your new Citus database is accessible in psql through the postgres user:
+The new Citus database is accessible in psql through the postgres user:

 ::